splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/incident-response/incident-response.rst

    :width: 100%
    :alt: This screenshot shows a sample Alerts homepage in Observability Cloud.

 You can check the performance of your database queries in Splunk APM.
-Log in to Observability Cloud, select :strong:`APM` in the left navigation menu, then select DB Query Performance on the right panel.
+Log in to Observability Cloud, select :strong:`APM` in the left navigation menu, then select :strong:`DB Query Performance` on the right panel.

 Splunk Infrastructure Monitoring
 ===================================================================================